ArthurDanjou/artsite/content/projects/hackathon-cnd.md

 ---

 Representing Dauphine in such a specialized environment was a highlight of my academic year.
-Would you like me to elaborate on the specific feature engineering techniques we used to "clean" the raw military logs?
+I can share more details on the feature engineering techniques we used to clean the raw military logs.